Important

 Last updated: April 10, 2026

-Dermo is an educational tool, not a medical device.
-It is not intended to diagnose, treat, cure, or prevent any disease.
-The information provided by Dermo should never be used as a substitute for professional medical advice, diagnosis, or treatment.
+Dermo is a tool, not a medical device.
+The app is not meant to be used to diagnose, treat, cure, or prevent any disease.
+The information you get from Dermo should never replace professional medical advice, diagnosis, or treatment.

 Not a diagnosis